Orthodontists Play a Key Role in Orthognathic Surgery Outcomes

 To determine if symptoms are related to TMD, patients should be examined by an orthodontist or oral surgeon.
 These professionals will be able to determine what is causing the problems and what treatment might be needed.

-The doctors have over 30 years of experience working with oral surgeons to correct problems with the jaw.
-They will be able to assess whether jaw surgery is required, discuss available treatment options, and refer you to an experienced oral surgeon.
+Dr. Burke and Dr. Redford have over 30 years of experience working with oral surgeons to correct problems with the jaw.
+They will be able to assess whether surgery is required, discuss available treatment options, and refer you to an experienced oral surgeon.

 If surgery is the best treatment option, Dr. Burke and Dr. Redford will work closely with your surgeon to determine and implement an appropriate treatment plan unique to your presentation.
 Because this type of surgery can be part of a multi-year process, Burke & Redford Orthodontics is committed to being by your side throughout the entire journey.

-Contact Burke & Redford Orthodontists in Temecula or Lake Elsinore by calling our main office at (951) 699-8011 or fill out the consultation form to discuss whether or not Orthognathic Surgery can help.
+Contact Burke & Redford Orthodontists in Temecula or Lake Elsinore by calling our main office at (951) 699-8011 or fill out the consultation form on our website anytime.